dhruvparamhans/random_notes/hexrays220.md

 	else
 		return global_var=789, 321; // 321 is returned

-Apparently, programmer wanted to make code slightly shorter without additional brackets.
+Apparently, programmer wanted to make code slightly shorter without additional curly brackets.
+In other words, comma allows to pack couple of expressions into one, without forming statement/code block inside of curly brackets.

+Comma in C/C++ is close to "begin" in Scheme/Racket: https://docs.racket-lang.org/guide/begin.html

 Perhaps, the only legitimate usage of comma is in for() statements: